hathibelagal-dev/dnscontrols/README.md

-# dnscontrols
+# hathi-dns-ad-blocker
-A simple library for working with DNS records
+A simple DNS-based ad blocker, powered by Node.